AlanRostem/TurboTrooper/turbo-trooper-rebalance-ideas.md

 - Health Orbs replace Mega Scrap and are found in crates
 - Player has a new "Bash Attack" and "Aerial Kick" when unarmed
 - Sword no longer stops player when they attack
+- Some enemies can drop a weapon based on their attack form
+- Added Outlined Objects which only appear after the bomb is activated

+# List of ideas for additions in the game

 - Power-Ups added and can be found in crates
-- Some enemies can drop a weapon based on their attack form
 - Spike Trap and other contraptions cannot be disabled by Blast Cannon anymore.
 Storm Mod attacks can do this now
-- Added Outlined Objects which only appear after the bomb is activated

 # Game Mechanics Changes